stevencch99/stevencch99.github.io/_posts/2020-12-08-redis-notes-cluster-mode.md

 However, when the cluster is created, we add slave node to every master, so that the final cluster is composed of A, B, C that are masters nodes, and A1, B1, C1 are slaves nodes, the system is able to continue if node B fails.

-Node B1 replicates B, and B fails, the cluster will promote node B1 as the new master and will continue to operate correctly.
+Node B1 replicates B, when B fails, the cluster will promote node B1 as the new master and will continue to operate correctly.

-> Note: If nodes B and B1 fail at the same time Redis Cluster is not able to continue to operate.
+> Note: If nodes B and B1 fail at the same time, Redis Cluster is not able to continue to operate.

 ### Redis Cluster consistency guarantees